 2.The Dafny IDE in Visual Studio displays type information in tool tips.

-up will tell you the full type of acc
+up will tell you the full type of acc, namely List<A>.

 In the future, the other Dafny IDEs may also show such type tool-tips.